-Our Eagle Ford assets are located in the core of the liquids-rich Eagle Ford shale in South Texas.
-Our assets include non-operated working interests in approximately 78,212 (19,931 net) acres, comprised of four areas of mutual interest (Sugarloaf, Longhorn, Ipanema and Excelsior) with an average working interest of approximately 25%, together with field infrastructure and related assets.
-Our entire acreage position in the Eagle Ford is held by production and the assets are operated by an operating subsidiary of Marathon Oil Corporation (NYSE: MRO), pursuant to the terms of industry-standard joint operating agreements, joint venture agreements with non-AMI working interest holders where wells produce from AMI and non-AMI lands as well as negotiated agreements with Marathon and other working interest owners related to facilities, marketing and supplemental development.
-Production in the area occurs from the hydraulic fracturing of horizontal wells.
+Our Eagle Ford assets are located in the Eagle Ford shale of South Texas and are comprised of operated assets and non-operated assets.
+Our operated assets were acquired through the Ranger Merger and are comprised of operated working interests in approximately 190,939 (166,192 net) acres located principally in the Gonzales, Lavaca, Fayette and Dewitt counties with an average working interest of approximately 88%.
+Our non-operated assets include working interests in approximately 78,212 (19,931 net) acres, comprised of four areas of mutual interest principally located in Karnes County (Sugarloaf, Longhorn, Ipanema and Excelsior) with an average working interest of approximately 25%.
+Our non-operated position is operated by an operating subsidiary of Marathon Oil Corporation (NYSE: MRO), pursuant to the terms of industry-standard joint operating agreements, joint venture agreements with non-AMI working interest holders where wells produce from AMI and non-AMI lands as well as negotiated agreements with Marathon and other working interest owners related to facilities, marketing and supplemental development.
+Production from our Eagle Ford assets occurs from the hydraulic fracturing of horizontal wells.

-During 2022, production from the Eagle Ford assets averaged approximately 28,245 boe/d, comprised of 22,720 bbl/d of light oil and medium crude, condensate and NGL and 33,146 Mcf/d of shale gas.
-During this period, Baytex participated in the completion of 68 (16.8 net) wells, resulting in 58 (13.1 net) oil wells and 10 (3.7 net) natural gas wells.
-As at December 31, 2022, our proved plus probable reserves were 182 million boe (134 million proved; 47 million probable).
+During 2023, production from the Eagle Ford assets averaged approximately 60,997 boe/d, comprised of 49,905 bbl/d of light and medium crude oil (including condensate and NGL) and 66,556 Mcf/d of shale gas.
+During this period, Baytex participated in the completion of 83 (42.3 net) wells, resulting in 58 (25.8 net) oil wells and 25 (16.5 net) natural gas wells.
+As at December 31, 2023, our proved plus probable reserves were 418 million boe (292 million proved; 126 million probable).